compgeolab/manual/README.md

 external source, it must be clearly marked as such to ensure it is not accidentally included in the final product.

+## 6. Communication

+> This page covers in-group communication. **If you wish to contact the group,
+> please email [Leo][leo] directly.**

+How we communicate:

+* **Slack:** Our [Slack team][slack] is the primary mode of communication for quick messages, announcements, reminders, and organizing meetings.
+  Messages are ephemeral so you cannot count of being able to read messages older than 6 months! **Use email if you need a record of the conversation.**
+* **GitHub:** Each project is assigned a repository on our [GitHub account][gh].
+  Reviews of code, text, etc., will be done through the repository.
+We'll also use to set goals and tasks.
+* **Group meetings:** We will have *short* monthly group meetings for quick updates from everyone, general discussion, announcements, interesting papers, and informal chat.
+* **Individual meetings:** We aim to have weekly individual meetings to discuss project status, goals, and work through problems and ideas.

+Group members are also strongly encouraged to have meetings and messages with each other. **Don't wait until problems build up to seek guidance.**

+How we use our website:

+* Source code used to generate the website: [compgeolab/website][website-github].
+* Members are expected to post **short** news items when they do things of note (join the group, graduation, publication, conferences, awards, etc), as well as to update project and publication information.
+* When joining the group, please submit a pull request adding yourself to the website.
+You are **not** required to provide a photo and contact information (but you certainly may if you feel comfortable having this information public on the internet).

+Social media:

+* In general, social media can be freely used if in line with the [University of Liverpool Social Media Policy][liv-social].
+* Lab members are encouraged to be respectful and kind while participating if they are representing themselves as lab members.

 ## License

 The manual is available under the